metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ✅ Command successful.
 ```

-At this point, the `mint_authority` is transferred nack to the Candy Machine `authority`.
+At this point, the `mint_authority` is transferred back to the Candy Machine `authority`.
 The Candy Guard account remains on-chain and can be reused.

 </p>
 </details>